tacc-wbomar/Core-Styles/HOWTO.md

 - [Use **All** of Core Styles](#use-all-of-core-styles)
 - [Use **Some** of Core Styles](#use-some-of-core-styles)

-<small>If you want to learn how to _author_ CSS like [Core Styles], then visit the [CSS Style Guide].</small>
+_If you want to learn how to _author_ CSS like is done for [Core Styles], then visit the [CSS Style Guide]._

 ## Use **All** of [Core Styles]

 > This method expects no other website theme is present.
-If you need to build atop an exisitng theme, then follow [Use **Some** of Core Styles](#use-some-of-core-styles) instead.
+If you must build atop an exisitng theme, then [Use **Some** of Core Styles](#use-some-of-core-styles) instead.

-To apply and have access to all of [Core Styles] load stylesheets according to [MCSS](https://confluence.tacc.utexas.edu/x/b53tDg) using "Base" and "Project" styles provided by [TACC/Core-Styles](https://github.com/TACC/Core-Styles).
+To apply and have access to all of [Core Styles], load stylesheets according to [MCSS](https://confluence.tacc.utexas.edu/x/b53tDg), use Core Styles' "Base" and "Project".

 0. [Foundation](#0-foundation)
 1. [**Base**](#1-base)